-Autism Awareness has come a long way.
+Autism awareness has come a long way.
 Now, many more people know at least some basic signs or symptoms of autism.
-With 1 in every 58 boys now being diagnosed with autism, almost everyone knows someone with a child with autism.
-The only good news about this is that when a parent sees their child doing something that isn’t in the baby book schedule, they may not wait 2 years before someone tells them that something may be wrong and the parent can go and check it out since they know the “autism” name.
+With 1 in every 42 boys now diagnosed with autism, almost everyone knows someone with a child with autism.
+The only good news about this is that when parents see their child doing something that isn’t on the baby book schedule, they may not wait two years until someone tells them that something may be wrong.
+Instead, since they already know something about autism, the parent can go ahead and check it out.

-As a parent, especially a new parent, you probably don’t know every detail of development, which is why there are developmental specialists.
-We hear most parents of children with autism tell us that their regular pediatrician shrugged off their concerns as “boys are just slower than girls”, or “let’s just wait a year and see if he comes around”.
-Do not accept these comments as answers to your concerns, because if there is something wrong, the time you lose you can never get back and early intervention is essential.
+As a parent, especially a new parent, you probably don’t know every detail about child development, which is why there are developmental specialists.
+We hear most parents of children with autism tell us that their regular pediatrician shrugged off their concerns as “boys are just slower than girls” or “let’s just wait a year and see if he comes around.”
+Do not accept these answers to your concerns, because if there is something wrong, you can never get back the time you lost.
+Early intervention is essential.

-How do you know if your child’s development is really delayed or if their development is typical?
+How do you know if your child’s development is really delayed or if it’s typical?
 Start by putting it in writing:

-- To help you assess your child’s development, print out the Developmental Milestones appropriate for your child’s age range.
+- To help you assess your child’s development, print out a list of developmental milestones appropriate for your child’s age.
 Next to each milestone, mark when, or if, your child actually met that milestone.
-Take this paper to your physician to show that it’s not just a “feeling” but you can SHOW how delayed, if any, your child is and in what areas.
+Take this paper to your physician to show that it’s not just a “feeling,” that you can SHOW how delayed, if at all, your child is and in which areas.